Bockit/simple-router/README.md

 Simple Router
 =============

 Define your routes as string or regex patterns that map to functions to call.
+Intended to be used in universal javascript applications.

+One way it could be used is to turn uris into actions to dispatch to stores in a flux architecture.

 Installation
 ------------